Consent: patients and doctors making decisions together

 This guidance for doctors sets out the principles on which good clinical decisions should be based.

-This guidance expands on Good medical practice, which says doctors need to be satisfied that they have consent from a patient, or other valid authority, before
+It expands on Good medical practice, which says doctors must be satisfied that they have consent (or other valid authority) before